luau-lang/site/src/content/docs/reference/api.md

 #define lua_isvector(L, n) // Implemented as a macro
 ```

-Returns 1 if the value at the stack index is a vector and 0 otherwise.
+Returns 1 if the value at the index is a vector.

 ```c
 const float* lua_tovector(lua_State* L, int idx);